eduardomioto/effective-engineering/scaling/team-formation.md

 ### Focus:
 - Scaling the product and infrastructure.
 - Expanding features to support new markets and customers.
-- Improving internal processes, including code quality, testing, and documentation.
+- Improving internal processes, including code quality, automatted testing, and documentation.

 ### Key Challenge:
 - Managing increasing complexity while maintaining a high standard of engineering quality.
-   Assertiveness on feature prioritization is key, but you can make some research and development.
+- Assertiveness on feature prioritization is key, but you can make some research and development.
 Investing some money and time on unknowns.

 ---